Epinova/epinova-dxp-deployment/documentation/ExportDb.md

 # Export DB (Optimizely DXP) #
 Export specified DB from DXP and will be downloadable via link.
 When the database bacpac file has been created.
 You can download the file from the specified downloadLink.
+You can also download the bacpac file to agent so that you can upload it to any other places with another task.
 There a variable set in the task with the name `DbExportDownloadLink`.
 That variable can be used by other tasks in the pipeline to retrieve that information and for example send a email with this information to project group members.

 _**Note:** v2 task supports windows/ubuntu/MacOS agents. v1 task only support windows._